 This will help you understand your emotions and who you are, how you appear to others, and what you can be.
 While your emotional life may feel out of control, your emotions are valuable.
-It's time to figure just what your emotions are telling you!
+It's time to figure just what they are telling you!

 Happy, Healthy Minds by The School of Life

-This book looks at a bunch of topics that you might be dealing with, for example: when parents don’t seem to understand us; when we fall out with friends; when school feels boring or difficult; when we’re too busy and get overwhelmed; when our phones create trouble; when we feel sad, bored, anxious or fed up with things
+This book looks at a bunch of topics that you might be dealing with, for example: when parents don’t seem to understand us or when we fall out with friends etc..

 You Can Choose Your Own Life by Barbara Kerr and Barry Sommer